jshroyer23/reading-notes/Daily Readings/class-06.md

 2. T or F The period in dot notation is called the member operator.
 3. T or F A text node can have a child element.
 4. T or F If a method can return more than one node, it will always return a NodeList.
-5. T or F The createElement() method adds an element node is added to the DOM tree.
+5. T or F The createElement() method adds an element node that is added to the DOM tree.